Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Strong lensing models

 where $\mathbf{\Delta}_i$ is the difference between the observed ($\vec{x}^{\mathrm{obs}}_i$) and predicted ($\vec{x}^{\mathrm{pred}}_i$) position of the $i$-th image, and $N_\mathrm{im}$ is the total number of multiple images considered in the model.

-Secondly, we estimate the evidence of the Bayes' theorem.
-This theorem is used to compute the probability of a set of parameters $\bm{p}$ of a model $M$ given the observed data $\bm{d}$.
+Secondly, we estimated the evidence of the Bayes' theorem.
+This theorem is used to compute the probability of a set of parameters, $\bm{p}$, of a model, $M$, given the observed data, $\bm{d}$.
 It can be written as

-where $\mathcal{L}(\bm{d}|\bm{p}, M)$ is the likelihood of the data given the parameters, $P(\bm{p}|M)$ is the prior, i.e., the a priori knowledge of the parameters, and $P(\bm{p}|\bm{d}, M)$ is the posterior. $P(\bm{d})$ is a normalisation that does not depend on $\bm{p}$, called evidence.
+where $\mathcal{L}(\bm{d}|\bm{p}, M)$ is the likelihood of the data given the parameters, $P(\bm{p}|M)$ is the prior (i.e. the a priori knowledge of the parameters), and $P(\bm{p}|\bm{d}, M)$ is the posterior.
+The term $P(\bm{d})$ is a normalisation factor that does not depend on $\bm{p}$, called evidence.
 It plays a crucial role in quantifying the goodness of a model in the Bayesian framework.
-Indeed, the probability $P(M|\bm{d})$ that the model $M$ is correct, given the data, can be estimated by using Bayes’ theorem again: we can write
+Indeed, the probability, $P(M|\bm{d})$, that the model, $M$, is correct when given the data can be estimated by using Bayes’s theorem again.
+Thus we can write

 Here, $P(M)$ is a prior over $M$, that is, our belief that $M$ is the correct model before accessing the data.
-To compute the normalization term $P(\bm{d})$, one would need to marginalize over all possible models, which is generally impossible.
+To compute the normalisation term, $P(\bm{d})$, one would need to marginalise over all possible models, which is generally impossible.
 Nevertheless, we can estimate the ratio $P(M|\bm{d})/P(M'|\bm{d})$, where $M'$ is an alternative model,

 which quantifies the preference of $M$ over $M'$.
-When comparing different modelling choices, we assume $P(M) = P(M')$.
+When comparing different modelling choices, we assumed $P(M) = P(M')$.
 In Table~\ref{table:lens_models} we quote the RMS and the natural logarithm of the evidence for the different total mass models.